amirsharapov/aiocdp/README.md

 ## Inspiration

-Heavy inspiration comes from the `python-chrome-devtools-protocol` package.
+Code generation methodology inspired by the `python-chrome-devtools-protocol` package.
-This library follows the same idea (generating wrapper layer from the JSON spec), but uses a different approach and changes developer-facing interfaces.
+`pycdp` follows the same idea with several key additions:

+- Automatic CICD pipeline to refresh the library
+- Websocket communication implemented directly into this library
+- Changes to the key interfaces for a more fluent API

 ## Internals: